jasheal/react-native-typescript-starter/README.md

-# React Native + TypeScript + Redux
+# React Native + TypeScript + Redux + Seamless Immutable

-This starter kit is designed to get you up and running with mobile development on React Native.
+This starter kit is designed to get you up and running with mobile development on React Native using Typescript, Redux and Immutable data structures.
+The emphasis and goals with this starter kit are based in real world use cases:

+- 100% native navigation
+- Scalablitlity
+- Suitable for larger projects and teams

-This is currently a work in progress, some dependencies may change.
-[React Native Navigation's] (https://github.com/wix/react-native-navigation) new version is currently not stable and does not have @types available yet.
+This is currently a work in progress, some dependencies WILL change.

 ## Table of Contents
 1. [Featured packages](#features)